Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 Suspect fraud?
 Contact your cardholder first

-Contact your cardholder if you suspect that your credit or debit card was compromised and used for Uber.
+Contact your cardholder if you suspect your credit or debit card was compromised and used for Uber.

 Someone may have stolen your card information, and your first step is to secure your card from further fraud.